Wednesday, November 30, 2016

 "I'm thankful for my family."

-"I'm thankful that we everyone is home."
+"I'm thankful that we have everyone at home."

 "I'm thankful that I passed my math test."